MicrosoftDocs/azure-docs/articles/backup/azure-kubernetes-service-cluster-backup.md

 ## Use hooks during AKS backup

-This section describes how to use a backup hook to create an application consistent snapshot of the AKS cluster with MySQL deployed (persistent volume that contains the MySQL instance).
+This section describes how to use a backup hook to create an application-consistent snapshot of the AKS cluster with MySQL deployed (persistent volume that contains the MySQL instance).

 You can use custom hooks in Azure Backup for AKS to accomplish application-consistent snapshots of volumes, which are used for databases that are deployed as containerized workloads.

 By using a backup hook, you can define the commands to freeze and unfreeze a MySQL pod so that an application snapshot of the volume can be taken.
-The backup extension then orchestrates the steps of running the commands in the hooks and takes the volume snapshot.
+The Backup extension then orchestrates the steps of running the commands in the hooks and takes the volume snapshot.

 An application-consistent snapshot of a volume with MySQL deployed is taken by doing the following actions: